 Does the Jerry G Method Damage Hair?

-Yes, it does unless you are lucky to have strong hair that withstands the or deal without permanent damage.
+Yes, it does unless you are lucky to have strong hair that withstands it or deal without permanent damage.
 If that’s you, a good moisturizer and restorative conditioner will help reverse the damage.

 But for most people who go through the detox, the damage is beyond repair.
-The only option is to cut your hair and grow it afresh.
+The only option is to cut your hair and grow it again.

 The products used in the Jerry G method are much harsher than those in the Macujo method.
-You have to bleach and dye your hair twice in the period of just ten days.
+You have to bleach and dye your hair twice in just ten days.